hussius/deeplearning-biology/README.md

 This paper uses a hybrid of CNNs (to learn good representations) and kernel methods (to learn good prediction functions) to predict transcription factor binding sites.

+**Predicting DNA accessibility in the pan-cancer tumor genome using RNA-seq, WGS, and deep learning** [[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/12/05/229385)]

+Like Basset (above) this paper shows how to predict DNA accessibility from sequence using CNNs, but it adds the possibility to leverage RNA sequencing data from different cell types as input.
+In this way implicit information related to cell type can be "transferred" to the accessibility prediction task.

 ### Non-coding RNA <a name='genomics_non-coding'></a>

 **DeepLNC, a long non-coding RNA prediction tool using deep neural network** [[paper](http://link.springer.com/article/10.1007%2Fs13721-016-0129-2)] [[web server](http://bioserver.iiita.ac.in/deeplnc/)]